idcrook/idcrook.github.io/_posts/2019-02-02-creating-a-microsd-ubuntu-mint-boot-drive-for-atomic-pi.md

 image: /images/atomic_pi_breakout_psu_card.jpg
 ---

 I have recently received an [Atomic Pi][atomic_pi] from its [Kickstarter][kickstarter].
-And while the pre-installed Lubuntu image was adequate, I wanted to try something more mainstream and also seem if I could recreate the Linux hardware support for GPIO and other items on its Kickstarter associated [breakout board][enchillada].
+And while the pre-installed Lubuntu image was adequate, I wanted to try something more mainstream and also see if I could recreate the Linux hardware support for GPIO and other items on its Kickstarter associated [breakout board][enchillada].

 # Power on